brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-ama-birch-and-bennet-bergman.md

   - person: michael-cavuto
     event_bio: Michael Cavuto is a poet based in Queens whose first book, Country Poems, was recently published by Knife Fork Book, Toronto.
 He is a founding editor of Slow Poetry in America Newsletter and auric press.
+His work is included in the current issue of The Tiny.
   - person: sarah-wang
     event_bio: Sarah Wang is a writer in New York.
 She has written for BOMB, n+1, The Los Angeles Review of Books, Joyland, Catapult, Biennale de l'Image en